Last Updated on January 16, 2023 by David

 - Doesn’t support all AMD and Intel Sockets

-Ah yes, the dark rock pro 4 is an extremely powerful air cooler that can even take on and even beat most of the AIO 240mm liquid coolers.
-It’s beefy and its performance is exceptional and it’s a silent one even at high RPMs, need I say more?
-Though if you opt for this cooler you will need a pretty big case and spacing.
-This cooler is very very big.
+Ah yes, the dark rock pro 4 is a mighty air cooler that can even take on and beat most of the AIO 240mm liquid coolers.
+It’s beefy, has exceptional performance, and is a silent one even at high RPMs; need I say more?
+Though if you opt for this cooler, you will need a big case and spacing.
+This cooler is very, very big.

 - Impressive Build Quality

 - Not Noisy